 There comes a point in most pet-owners lives when the topic of neutering comes up.
-If you have a dog, this comes the moment you first set foot out the door on your new puppy’s first walk.
-Passers by will coo before launching into the following standard questions:
+If you have a dog, this comes the moment you set foot out the door for puppy’s first walk.
+Passers-by will coo before launching into the following standard questions:

 - What breed is it?

 - Is it a boy or a girl?

 - When are you going to have it neutered?

 This exchange made me query the assertion that “Having a dog is like having a baby” because whilst the first three questions are often trotted out when you’re pushing a pram, the final one is definitely not something you should ask a new parent.

 Anyhow, we took the decision to have our 18 month old Vizsla ‘done’ on account of the fact that we didn’t plan to breed from him and didn’t want the singularly terrifying spectacle of our dog getting stuck inside a lady dog.
 Especially as we never go on a walk with a bucket of cold water which is what I seem to remember you have to use to separate animals that are locked together.

 So we booked the boy in and after a few hours at the vets he was ready to be collected and brought home.
 We were told that in no uncertain terms was he allowed to get at his stitches and to keep him as quiet as possible which is a big ask of a dog that likes to run several miles a day.